 Many of the same data manipulation, masking, and test data generation jobs you can run in IRI Voracity® with the default SortCL program can now also run seamlessly in Hadoop™.
 Target your choice of MapReduce 2, Spark, Spark Stream, Storm, or Tez engines.
-You just need a VGrid Gateway license from your IRI representative, and a Hadoop distribution to run them.
-See this article to help you decide when to run Voracity jobs in Hadoop.

 To run jobs in Hadoop, you must connect to your Hadoop cluster through Voracity’s gateway server, VGrid.